vertica/VerticaPy/docs/source/benchmarks_arima.rst

 Comparison
 ^^^^^^^^^^^

-Browse through the different tabs to view the results.
+Browse throught the different tabs to see the results:

-.. tab:: 100M
+.. tab:: 10K

   .. tab:: Training Run Time